F A Q — Frequently Asked Questions

 So, having a general idea of the page count is more of a way to understand the general scope of the work and what it will take to design good navigation, rather than being directly related to price.

-We accept PayPal®, checks, money orders, cashier checks and of course cash.
-At this time, we do not accept direct credit card payments, however you can use your credit card by paying through PayPal®.
-We are a registered and verified PayPal® business account holder.
+We accept PayPal®, credit cards, checks, money orders, cashier checks and of course cash.
+We are also a registered and verified PayPal® business account holder.

 Most of the work is done by the owner and creative designer, Kate Gernaat.
 That said, we do, on occasion hire and/or consult other professionals to help with particular tasks like proofreading, photography (if requested), and specialty programming.